metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/eda.rst

    SMD lands, through-hole pads, and silk screens
-3. **Edit a Device** -- Used to name and describe the device, select the symbol and package associated with the device, and map symbol pins to package pads.
+3. **Edit a Device** -- Used to name and describe the device, select the symbol and package associated with the device, and map symbol pins to package pads

 The icons used to switch between these views are shown in the figure below.